thrillfall/nextcloud-gpodder/README.md

 * **create episode actions**: `POST /index.php/apps/gpoddersync/episode_action/create`
   * fields: *podcast*, *episode*, *guid*, *action*, *timestamp*, *position*, *started*, *total*
   * *position*, *started* and *total* are optional, default value is -1
+  * *guid* is also optional, but should be sent if available
+  * identification is done by *guid*, or *episode* if *guid* is missing
   * returns JSON with current timestamp

 The API replicates this: https://gpoddernet.readthedocs.io/en/latest/api/reference/events.html

-we also process the property `guid`

 #### Example requests:
 ```json